This post is taken from the complete course material for MJ's Training Foundations (Self-study).

 A marker is a sound or signal that we use intentionally to tell the animal when he does what we are looking for.
 A clicker is a training tool which is commonly used as a marker.
 Signals can be used for animals that can not hear.
 Touches can even be used for animals that can not see nor hear.

 The marker is something we control and use with purpose.
-We don’t want the animal to simply watching for when we go to reach for a treat or figuring out our other tells.
+We don’t want the animal to simply watch for when we go to reach for a treat or figuring out our other tells.
 We want the animal working to make the click happen.

 Using a marker such as a clicker allows the trainer to break up the most complex behaviors and mark tiny steps to help the animal learn the finished behavior.